NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

 To opt into this feature, you must have a `nuget.config` file.
 Having a single `nuget.config` at the root of your repository is considered a best practice.
 See [nuget.config documentation](../reference/nuget-config-file.md) to learn more.

-Declare your desired package sources in your `nuget.config` file.
-Following your source declarations, add a `<packageSourceMapping>` element that specifies the desired mappings for each source.
+* Declare your desired package sources in your `nuget.config` file.
+* Following your source declarations, add a `<packageSourceMapping>` element that specifies the desired mappings for each source.
+* Declare exactly one `packageSource` element for each source in use.
+  * Add as many patterns as you find necessary.

 ```xml
 <!-- Define the package sources, nuget.org and contoso.com. -->